George Linton (Jamaican cricketer)

 George Constantine Linton (27 July 1873 – 20 January 1960) was a Jamaican cricketer.
 He married Daisy Euraldine Delgado on 4 December 1907, in Kingston, Jamaica.
 They were the parents of at least 2 daughters.
 He played for Jamaica in the days before the first world war and was a member of the team to British Guiana and Barbados in 1896.
 Against R. A. Bennett's English tourists in 1902 he played an innings of 60 for Jamaica Born.
-He was a most powerful hitter and earned title the of the "local Jessop."
+He was a most powerful hitter and earned the title of the "local Jessop."